 The Dallas Stars played their very first game after relocating from Minnesota on Oct.
 5, 1993.
 Neil Broten had a pair of goals in their 6-4 win over the Red Wings at Reunion Arena.

-Defenseman Lyle Odelein was named the first captain of the Columbus Blue Jackets, on Oct.
-5, 2000, just two days before they made their league debut.
+Defenseman Lyle Odelein was named the first captain of the Columbus Blue Jackets on Oct.
+5, 2000, just two days before their league debut.
 He wore the “C” on his sweater for nearly two seasons before he was traded to the Blackhawks in 2002.